microsoft/moaw/workshops/serverless-overview/workshop.md

 ### Create an Event Hub

-The Event Grid previously created will listen to the Storage Account, but before adding this mecanism we need to create another service: The Event Hub.
+The Event Grid previously created will listen to the Storage Account, but before adding this mechanism we need to create another service: The Event Hub.
 This one is responsible for broadcasting the event creating by the Event Grid service.
 With that in place the event can be consumed by multiple services.
 In our case, a Logic App will be triggered based on the Event Hub broadcasting.

 The naming convention for Event Hub Namespace is: `evhns-<environment>-<region>-<application-name>-<owner>-<instance>` and for the event hub: `evh-audios-uploaded-<environment>-<region>-<application-name>-<owner>-<instance>`.